FacultadDeIngenieria/prog1/presentation/strings/presentation.md

 print(full_name) #Hello, ada lovelace!
 ```

-- You do that by inserting an *f* befor opening a string
+- You do that by inserting an *f* before opening a string
 - f is for format, so these strings are called *f-strings*
 - Constant string content can be mixed with variables
 - You can modify the string variable using any of the seen methods first